allyd93/GIS-/README.md

 Feature_shp3=outline of border
 waterbodies1=waterbodies
 after my raster data was all put together in order to reclassify you right lcik on the layer and go to proterties--> symbology and go to the values and change, then apply and ok.(raster mexico reclassifed file)

+maxent: import monarch occurance data csv (MS DOs with comma seperation) into Arcmap 10.2 make an inset map of monarch distrubtion in mexcio-- this is present data